mrtapsoba/AutoML/readme.md

-# AutoMl powered by Halal Artificial Intelligence
+# FreeML is AutoMl powered by Halal Artificial Intelligence

 ## I want to create a free Web for help every one to build his model without code knowledge just by click